 To engage in aquatic farming activities, persons are required to have the permits listed below.
-The Mariculture Program staff are available to provide people with technical, regulatory, and planning services related to aquatic farming in Alaska.
+Department staff are available to provide people with technical, regulatory, and planning services related to aquatic farming in Alaska.
 To learn more about Aquatic Farming in Alaska, please visit the Aquatic Farming home page.

 To operate an aquatic farm, shellfish nursery, or hatchery in Alaska, a person needs to obtain an Aquatic Farm Operation Permit.
 An operation permit is issued for a 10-year period with renewal subject to review before being issued for another 10 years.
 A permit holder can transfer an operation permit to another person, by request, at any time.

 - Applying for a Operation Permit Renewal

 - Applying for a Operation Permit Transfer

 To transfer aquatic farm stock to, from, or between an aquatic farm, hatchery, or nursery site, the permit holder that is receiving the transfer needs to obtain a Stock Transport Permit.
 A permit holder must submit an application form to the department at least 45 days before date of transfer.
 Once issued, the permit is valid for the calendar year.

 To collect wild stock from outside an aquatic farm site, in order to provide broodstock to a hatchery, the hatchery permit holder must obtain a Aquatic Stock Acquisition and Transport Permit.
 A permit holder must submit an application form to the department at least 30 days before the proposed acquisition.
 Once issued, the permit is valid for the calendar year.
 This permit is required by hatcheries acquire broodstock used for propagation purposes.

 Approval as a Seed Distribution Source (instate facilities)